mkobaly/slackchatops/readme.md

 A sample config file will be created for you in the current directory.
 By default a few actions have been created as samples

-An action is defined below.
+An action is defined as
 ```
 // Action represents what the system should perform.
 This is typically some type of command
 type Action struct {